Skip to contents

 col

-list of colors for points on the plot, one for each column of y.
+vector of colors for points on the plot, repeated as necessary (see pch).

 labels